XCTEQ/fastlane-plugin-altool/README.md

 ## Pre-requisite

-This plaugin has configurable Apple ID and password but you probably don't want to hardcode that.
+This plugin has configurable Apple ID and password but you probably don't want to hardcode that.
 You need to have Fastlane setup with `FASTLANE_USER` and `FASTLANE_PASSWORD` environmenal varibales setup.
 Fastlane will ask it when you run `fastlane init` but if not you have to set these variables.

 You can set that easily for bash shell